athos00/sta101_fa22_website/content/projects/final-project.md

 ### Formatting `5pts`

 Your written report should be professionally formatted.
 This means complete sentences, labeling graphs and figures, turning off code chunks, and using typical style guidelines.
-The only sections your reportm ay contain are **Introduction**, **Methodology**, **Results** and **Discussion**.
+The only sections your report may contain are **Introduction**, **Methodology**, **Results** and **Discussion**.
 You should include a citation of your data set and the citation should be formatted in any style of your choosing (e.g. MLA, APA etc.) It is important that your citations (should you include multiple) be consistent in their formatting.

 ### Peer review `2.5pts`